- Best contemporary abstract paintings

 by Alina Livneva29 December '18

-Today we have for you 10 images painted by Virtosu, that can be described as “challenging”.
+Today we have for you 10 best selling abstract paintings painted by Virtosu, that can be described as “challenging”.
 While looking at them, don’t forget to have a look at the object’s title.
 It always gives the layer of the interpretation of the painting.